How Does Illinois Address Domestic Battery Crimes?

 720 ILCS 5/12-3.2 defines what qualifies as domestic battery under Illinois law.
 This section prohibits any person from knowingly and without legal justification:

-Causes physical harm or injury to a family or household member; or
+Causing bodily harm to any family or household member; or

-Initiates physical contact of an insulting or provoking nature with a family or household member.
+Making physical contact of an insulting or provoking nature with any family or household member.